OHDSI/GIS/v1.2/README.md

 To get this running:

 1. Install [Docker](https://www.docker.com/get-started)
-2. Create a file `postgres-passwd` in the root directory of the project
+2. Create a file `postgres-passwd` (no extension) in the `postgis` directory of the project which contains the text of the password you would like to set
+3. Create a file `.env` in the root directory of the project which contains the text `RSTUDIO_PASSWD=badpassword`
-3. `docker-compose up`, wait for tiger data to be initialized
+4. `docker-compose up`, wait for tiger data to be initialized

 `docker-compose down` to stop.